 Do I need work experience to apply?

-No, work experience is not required for admission, although students have an average of 5 years of work experience and having work experience can help leverage the opportunities at MIT Sloan.
+Work experience is not required for admission, although students have an average of 5 years of work experience and having work experience can help leverage the opportunities at MIT Sloan.
 Students who already have a framework of experience against which to apply their education, and who understand workplace issues, generally get more out of the program and contribute more to classroom discussions and team projects.
 Use your own judgment in deciding the best time for you to pursue an MBA.
+If you do not have work experience, you might consider our MBA Early Admission process.

 We will look at your internship experience, but it is not considered full-time employment.